AdithyaSam-Ganj/Spotify_Recommendation_Capstone_Project/README.md

 ## Demo

 Link to streamlit - https://adithyasam-ganj-spotify-recommendation-cap-streamlit-app-5ilkr1.streamlit.app/

+The newest version of the code does not include Djongo authentication for the streamlit app as it was removed so anyone could access it
 ## Files

 * The major portion of the analysis is done on the data_p.csv file available in Data folder .